 - writing and presentation

-- relevance to CSTA (focus on K-12 computer science or information technology)
+- relevance to CSTA (focus on K-12 computer science)

 We look forward to receiving your proposals and to your attendance at the symposium.